Surplus Canal Deficiency Rehabilitation Project

 Through the Surplus Levee Deficiency Rehabilitation Project, SLCo Flood Control is working to bring the Surplus Levees back into USACE compliance.
 To do so, the Surplus Levee Deficiency Rehabilitation Project must address the unacceptable encroachment violations, including those on property that is privately owned.
 We are working to:

+Please open the Surplus Map in a new window here.
 Enter your address to zoom to your property.
-The blue line represents the current right-of-way, the red line represents a 10-foot offset.
-Use the slider tool to see how right-of-way may change.
-You can also open the map in a new window.
+The blue line represents the current right-of-way, and the red line represents a 10-foot offset.
+Use the slider tool to see how the right-of-way may change.

 Resource: Property Rights Ombudsman